docker/extensions-sdk/docs/dev/api/backend.md

 !!! warning "Method deprecated"

     This method is deprecated and will be removed in a future version.
 Please use the one specified above.

+If your extensions ships with additional binaries that should be run inside the backend container you can use the `execInVMExtension` function.

 ```typescript
 const output = await window.ddClient.backend.execInVMExtension(